-Gascón Transferees Who Alleged Threats Drop Petition Seeking Protection - NewsBreak
+Gascón transferees who alleged threats drop petition seeking protection - NewsBreak

 According to a report by Hannah Wiley of the Los Angeles Times, the Pomona Police Department must retrain its officers in accordance with a 2019 law that altered California’s rules for the use of deadly force.
 As part of a recent settlement agreement, the Pomona Police Department is required...

-Former Long Beach Police Chief Robert Luna has been sworn in as Los Angeles County’s next sheriff, capping a hard-fought campaign that led to the ouster of incumbent Alex Villanueva.
-“Today I stand before you wearing this brand-new uniform — and now I have a badge to go with...
+Former Long Beach Police Chief Robert Luna was sworn in Saturday as Los Angeles County’s next sheriff, capping a hard-fought campaign that led to the ouster of incumbent Alex Villanueva.
+The ceremony on Saturday, Dec.
+3, at the county Hall of Administration in downtown Los Angeles was attended by...

+Sheriff Villanueva Took Office As A Progressive Reformer But Leaves As A Darling Of Fox News

+He was elected in 2018 after running as a progressive Democrat who would reform the department.
+He ended up fiercely resisting oversight and clashing with watchdogs and the rest of the county’s political establishment.

 CA college killing suspect wrote about troubles with co-workers